-She returned to the San Francisco Bay Area in 2006 for a show and was hired as Director of Education for San Francisco Opera Guild where she worked for 7 years, creating a training conservatory and a host of education programs, while performing and directing at Regional and Touring companies.
-After a brief hiatus, Caroline rejoined the Guild in 2015 in the new position of Creative Director.
+She returned to the San Francisco Bay Area in 2006 for a show and was hired as Director of Education for San Francisco Opera Guild where she has worked for 17 years, creating a training conservatory and a host of education programs, while performing and directing at Regional and Touring companies.

 “Caroline is invested in the discovery process of theatre.
 She loves to bring characters to life.
 Whether she is doing that as an actress, a director, a teacher, or a writer, Caroline delves in deep.
 She asks hard questions and she’s invested in the outcome.

 The rehearsal room is always charged and her classroom is always alive.” -Dyan McBride, Director/Educator/Actor